By J. L. Starkey

 But World War I would change all of that.

 Clarke put his career on hold to serve in the Navy from 1917 to 1919 .
 When he became ill and was hospitalized in New Orleans, he wrote home that he was “…a battle-scarred vet – who didn’t get across, but who did get service .”
-Though Clarke returned to his writing job in 1919, his acting days were over.
+And while he did return to his writing job in 1919, his acting days were over at that point.

 In the years following the war, Clarke grew frustrated with his continuing health issues.
 Finally, he made a radical lifestyle change, and by the late 1920s, the actor-turned-veteran had become an advocate for natural living .